idfive/Developer-Documentation/docs/general/accessibility.md

 4. **Establish review checkpoints** throughout the development process

 This collaborative approach ensures our deliverables align with your internal standards while maintaining our commitment to WCAG 2.2 AA compliance as a baseline.

+### Understanding CMS and Platform Limitations

+It's important to note that while we follow accessibility best practices in our custom development, some accessibility challenges may arise from:

+- **CMS core limitations**: Base functionality in content management systems may have accessibility gaps that require workarounds or alternative approaches
+- **Third-party modules/plugins**: Contributed or commercial extensions may not always meet accessibility standards
+- **Legacy content and systems**: Existing content or system constraints may require phased accessibility improvements

+We work transparently with clients to identify these limitations and develop strategies to address or mitigate accessibility barriers within project constraints.

 Our goal is to make the web more accessible, one project at a time.
 Whether you're starting a new website or improving an existing one, we're here to ensure your digital presence welcomes and serves all users effectively while meeting your organization's specific accessibility standards.